ishtiakk/ishtiak.github.io/README.md

 ## Research & Projects

 **1D Bosonic Quantum Gases (URECA Project):** For my ongoing URECA project under the supervision of Professor Nelly Ng Huei Ying (https://dr.ntu.edu.sg/entities/person/Nelly-Ng-Huei-Ying), I am conducting a theoretical and computational investigation into the relaxation dynamics and thermalization of 1D bosonic quantum gases.
-This research utilizes Python to model and simulate these systems based on the exact solutions of the Lieb-Liniger model.
+This research uses Python to model and simulate these systems using the exact solutions of the Lieb-Liniger model.

-**Quantum Field Theory and Gauge Fields (Odyssey Project):** Looking ahead to my upcoming Odyssey research project, I will be conducting a rigorous literature review focused on Quantum Field Theory and gauge field theory.
-The primary objective of this work is to establish a robust mathematical foundation that will support my future theoretical research in advanced quantum mechanics and relativity.
+**Review of Gauge Field Theories (Odyssey Project):** I am conducting a rigorous review of quantum mechanical formalism and relativistic matter fields, with a specific focus on the Klein-Gordon and Dirac equations.
+The primary objective of this work is to study in depth the theoretical formulation of Abelian and non-Abelian gauge field theories, establishing a robust mathematical foundation for advanced quantum mechanics.

-## Publications & Outreach
-* **Physics Olympiad Guidebook (Bengali)**
-  * Authoring an open-source, comprehensive competitive physics textbook.
-Currently in development and being released serially.
-* **Open-Source Academic Hub**
-  * Maintaining a repository for course notes, computational physics scripts, and upcoming literature reviews to make advanced physics concepts more accessible.